LISTEN TO MY LATEST PODCAST EPISODE

 Kate is a perfect example of this.
 She serves just one category (cashmere sweaters) but offers many services (design, tech packs, sourcing, product development).

-Choosing a niche is the foundation to becoming a Successful Fashion Freelancer.
+Choosing a niche is the foundation to becoming a successful freelance fashion designer.
 It makes everything you do easier (your portfolio, finding clients, pitching, and more).

 You got this, me and my team are rooting for you!